-Parenting Plans are different to a Parenting Order.
+Parenting Plans are different from a Parenting Order.
 A Parenting Order is made upon application to the Family Court of Australia and is legally enforceable.

-A Parenting Plan is a non enforceable agreement, and may be varied time to time by mutual agreement without Court approval.
-A Parenting Order by consent to give the parties a greater sense of security with the arrangements.
-Parenting Orders may subsequently be varies by a Parenting Plan without subsequent Court Order.
+A Parenting Plan is a non-enforceable Agreement and may be varied time to time by mutual agreement without Court approval.
+A Parenting Order by consent to giving the parties a greater sense of security with the arrangements.
+Parenting Orders may subsequently be varied by a Parenting Plan without subsequent Court Order.

 Property & Asset Distribution

-Our FDRPs will support the parties to reach agreement by the following 4 Step process.
+Our FDRPs will support the parties to reach Agreement using the following 4 Step process.

 Step 1 - Identify & value the assets